baladurzgate/areasEditor/README.md

 i wish to make this code compatible with wp inputs and outputs for exemple : adding a "edit areas" in wp backend

-this code will be used is the website www.lamusee.fr
+this code is currently used by the website www.lamusee.fr